Leukemia

 Physicians at Advocate Health Care use a number of tests to screen children and young adults at high risk or those showing leukemia symptoms or suspected of having leukemia.
 Learn more about leukemia diagnosis.

-At Advocate Health, patients with leukemia benefit from the synthesis of complex diagnostics, leading-edge treatment options, experienced hematology-oncology specialists and a team committed to providing compassionate and effective care.
-Our dedication to clinical trials and research brings you the very latest treatment options in bone marrow transplants and CAR T-cell therapy.
+Patients with leukemia benefit from the synthesis of complex diagnostics, leading-edge treatment options, experienced hematology-oncology specialists and a team committed to providing compassionate and effective care.
+Our dedication to clinical trials and research brings you the very latest leukemia treatment options in bone marrow transplants and CAR T-cell therapy.
 Learn more about treatment for leukemia.